 The plunger and bucket method work fine for us.
 A little soap, a little jiggling around with the plunger or a ride on the aft deck in a seaway.
 Sea water is fine to wash and to rinse out soapy water, then precious fresh water is used for for a final rinse.
 Clothes are hung on our (spectra) lifelines to dry.

 Thanks to the virtues of a “swap / giveaway” corner in a marina, we now also have one of those egg thingys, manual washing machines you crank by hand.
 So far, it lives up to the reputation of having a completely inadequate support frame but we’ll rig it up to be functional.
 Based on about six months of use, it’s markedly more effective at getting clothes clean than the ol’ bucket.
 Hot water, sealed inside, builds pressure that just gets the grit out better.
 It does take a chunk of space, but nothing like an installed washer- and we can stow it in a lazarette, out of sight. [update: this turned out to have inadequate construction in other ways, too. we ended up getting rid of it after about a year.]

 |This used to have a picture I uploaded Flickr of laundromat in the Brisband marina we stayed in, but Flickr broke the links, dangit!|

 A few “been there done that” thoughts:

 - Wringer.
-I wish we had a wringer and truly I covet Ceilydh’s.
+I wish we had a wringer covet the manual wringers like this that I occasionally see on other boats.
 Wringing out the saltwater is tough on hands, and you need to get as much of that water as possible out so you can effectively rinse it without wasting fresh water.

 - Clothes pins.
 People think they need plastic clothes pins because they’ll last.
 I’m going on year 5 with the same wooden pegs, so think about giving that cr@ptastic plastic a miss.
 Bonus, wooden pins float, so if you do drop one you’ve got a shot at retrieving it.